Last updated on March 30th, 2023 at 06:55 am

 A lack of trust can hurt the relationship between the therapist and patient, and may even delay or sidetrack the treatment process.
 According to therapists that we spoke to, mistrust can lead to patients withholding important information from their therapists, which can impede progress in therapy.
 In some cases, mistrust may even prompt patients to terminate treatment prematurely.
 It can also cause the patient to become less receptive to therapy, which increases the likelihood that they will relapse while still in treatment.

 What To Do When Your Therapist Doesn’t Believe You?

 If you’ve ever felt like your therapist just doesn’t believe you, you’re not alone.
 It can be really frustrating when you’re trying to talk about your problems and your therapist just doesn’t seem to be on the same page as you.
 But what can you do if your therapist just doesn’t believe you?

 The first step is to talk to your therapist about it.
 You can explain how it feels when they don’t believe you and ask them why they don’t believe you.

 Raising this issue in a therapy session can aid in the development of mindfulness regarding what is occurring in the other person’s situation.
-They can help to build understanding, and eventually increased trust between you and your therapist.
+They can help to build understanding and eventually increase trust between you and your therapist.

 It is preferable to approach them directly and express your worries and feelings regarding their propensity to doubt what you tell them, as well as how this makes you feel.